Kirwan Hall (Math Building)

 |E-mail:||kcooley[Insert any even prime number here]@math.umd.edu|

-I am a PhD student in the Applied Mathematics, Statistics, and Scientific Computing (AMSC) program at the University of Maryland researching numerical methods for computational aerodynamics, specifically compact-reconstruction WENO schemes.
-I am advised by Dr. James Baeder.
+I am a recent PhD graduate of the Applied Mathematics, Statistics, and Scientific Computing (AMSC) program at the University of Maryland researching numerical methods for computational aerodynamics, specifically compact-reconstruction WENO schemes.
+I am now a CFD software developer at Corvid Technologies.
+I was advised by Dr. James Baeder.

 I also maintain the Math 246 Exercise Environment.

 From August 2016 to June 2018 I organized the AMSC Student Seminar, a biweekly event where graduate students in applied mathematics present their research or any other mathematical topic they find interesting.
 Below are the talks that I myself have given.